XarosElite/xaroselite.github.io/content/about.md

 ---
 # 👋 Hi, I’m Jacob

-I’m a software developer who loves crafting powerful tools and elegant systems.
-I specialize in full-stack development, backend systems, and DevOps automation—especially when it comes to game servers, homelabs.

-Whether it’s developing infrastructure for multiplayer games, or configuring clusters in Proxmox and Kubernetes, I thrive on solving real-world problems with code.
+I’m a Software Developer, Computer Scientist, And Engineer.
+I have a passion not for coding but for creating.
+Side projects are my bread and butter.

 ---

 ## 🧠 What I Do

 - **🖥️ Full-Stack Development:** Python (Flask, FastAPI), JavaScript (React, Vite), Docker, CI/CD
-- **🧪 Research & Engineering:** Materials science (MXenes, TGA/XRD/SEM), simulation pipelines, machine learning (XGBoost, PyTorch)
-- **📦 DevOps & Homelab:** Proxmox, Jenkins, Nix, self-hosted apps, networking, automation
+- **📦 DevOps & Homelab:** Proxmox, Jenkins, Nix, self-hosted apps
-- **🎮 Game Hosting:** Minecraft, Valheim, Factorio, Palworld, and more—managed with custom Docker stacks

 ---

 ## 🛠️ Current Projects

+- **Mynk-DB** – A File Sync back end written in C
 - **PlayHub** – A personal game server manager with support for dynamic mod syncing, web UI, and CI deployments.
-- **Localization Engine** – A signal processing pipeline for TDOA-based 2D localization with noise simulation and ML error correction.
-- **Materials Analysis Tools** – LaTeX publications and Python scripts for analyzing high-temperature defect behavior in MXenes.

 ---